-So desperate that I’ll have you know I drove to the gas station across the street for some last-minute cookie ingredients.
+So desperate that I’ll have you know I drove to the gas station across the street for some last-minute ingredients for peanut butter pretzel cookies.
 Such as sugar and pretzels and Reeses Pieces.

 How could I seriously be out of white and brown sugar?

 Don’t ask.
 Just thank the gas station employees who keep me stocked with sugar.

 Because when I’m stocked with sugar, I can make tasty things.
 And now you can make those tasty things, too.

 On the topic of tasty things, this cookie is loaded with them!

 Pretzels, Reese’s Pieces, chocolate chips, and all the goodness of the New York Times chocolate chip cookie dough.

 Now the real question – what to do with the other half of the dough?